 This exhibition maps conceptual artist Jacolby Satterwhite’s extraordinary creative trajectory across multiple materials, genres, and modes of thinking.
-Drawing on a broad set of real and fantastical references and diverse influences that include modernism, video gaming, queer theory, mythology, and Black culture, Satterwhite creates digital worlds of resilience, reinvention, and celebration.
+Drawing on a broad set of real and fantastical references and diverse influences that include video gaming, art history, mythology, and contemporary visual culture, Satterwhite creates digital worlds of resilience, reinvention, and celebration.
 His intricately detailed animations and live action films of real and imagined worlds—populated by the avatars of Satterwhite and his friends—serve as the stage for the artist’s surreal and poetic world-building.

 In the first major survey of his work, CAM will present a wide range of Satterwhite’s media in the form of 3D-animated films, immersive audio and video installations, sculptures, and new media works.
 The exhibition will be accompanied by the published monograph Jacolby Satterwhite: How lovly is me being as I am, edited by Elizabeth Chodos and Andrew Durbin with narration by Sasha Bonét; essays by Malik Gaines, Jane Ursula Harris, and Legacy Russell; an interview with the artist by Kimberly Drew; and book design by Sonia Yoon.

 Jacolby Satterwhite: Spirits Roaming on the Earth is organized by the Miller Institute for Contemporary Art at Carnegie Mellon University and curated by Elizabeth Chodos, Director.
-The Contemporary Art Museum St. Louis exhibition is organized by Wassan Al-Khudhairi, Chief Curator.
+The Contemporary Art Museum St. Louis exhibition is organized by Wassan Al-Khudhairi, former Ferring Foundation Chief Curator.